 We'd like to hear from you!

-Please join us for our special Christmas services.
+Please join us for our Christmas Services with special music for the Christmas Vigil, Festival Procession and The Holy Eucharist.
 At 5 pm on December 24th, we celebrate with a family service; children attending will carry animals to the Crèche with hymns sung by our Children’s Choir.
-At 10:30 we will hear anthems and carols by our Ascension choir.
-At 11 pm we celebrate the Feast of …
+At 10:30 we will hear anthems and carols …

 Whatever your opinion, or lack of one, is on the Michael Brown shooting and demonstrations in Ferguson, Missouri, and other cities around our nation…the real truth is that people are in pain.
 Deep pain.
 And it isn’t just this one situation.
 People are reacting strongly to the multitude of unprecedented situations playing out in and around our everyday lives.
 My personal mantra in life is “to respond, not react.”
 Right now, people are reacting.
 And I don’t think we even realize how much minor transitions and developments of life are compromising and affecting our ability to think… to grow… to embrace… to respond… to activate… or rest… in God.